-As a Fitness Professional, having fitness insurance is an absolute must.
+As a Fitness Professional, having Personal Trainer insurance is an absolute must.
 Whether you run your own personal training business, rent a space in a gym, work for a business, or are still completing your studies, obtaining the right level of cover is an important step to take before training clients.
 The topic of insurance is far from exciting, but it does help form the foundations you need to start working as a Personal Trainer or Group Fitness Instructor, which most certainly is exciting!
 A few different types of insurance are available to fitness professionals, so it’s important to understand which cover is right for you.
 Let’s break down some of the nitty grittys and unpack some of the options that are available to you.

 Once you have completed your studies and are ready to enter the industry as a fitness professional, you will need to get a quote for, and purchase an insurance policy.
 At a minimum, you will need to take out both Public Liability and Professional Indemnity insurance.
 Almost all gyms and studios will require you to have your own insurance, and it is a prerequisite for working outdoors and obtaining council permits.